tozammel/tozammel.github.io/README.md

 ### Virginia Tech

 I earned my doctoral degree in the Department of Computer Science at Virginia Tech.
 I conducted my research in the Discovery Analytics Center led by Dr. Naren Ramakrishnan.
-My thesis was in the area of bioinformatics, specifically on modeling evolutionary constraints and improving multiple sequence alignments using couplings.
-I received a masters degree from the same department in 2014.
+My thesis was in bioinformatics, specifically on modeling evolutionary constraints and improving multiple sequence alignments using couplings.
+I received a master's degree from the same department in 2014.

 <!---I am pursuing a doctoral degree in the Department of Computer Science at Virginia Tech.
 I am working in the Discovery Analytics Center led by Dr. Naren Ramakrishnan.
 I plan to finish my doctoral degree by Jul 2016.
 My thesis is Couplings for Modeling Evolutionary Constraints and Improving Multiple Sequence Alignments.
 I received a masters degree from the same department in 2014.
 Currently, I am working on the projects Protein Constraints Modeling, Social Network Sensors, and Supreme Court Ideal Points Miner.
 I also worked on other projects: Hidden Topic Ailment State Model and Feature Selection in Rank-Order Space.
 During my course of Ph.D. study, I took courses in the area of machine learning, data mining, statistics, and bioinformatics. --->

 ### Bangladesh University of Engineering & Technology

 I obtained my B.Sc. degree in Computer Science & Engineering in the Department of CSE at Bangladesh University of Engineering & Technology in 2007.
-I conducted my undergraduate thesis under the supervision of Dr. Saidur Rahman, and my topic was Applications of Graphs in Bioinformatics.
+I conducted my undergraduate thesis under the supervision of Dr. Saidur Rahman, with the topic "Applications of Graphs in Bioinformatics."

 ### Experience